What is boat insurance?

 How does boat insurance work?

 Boat insurance works the same way as car insurance does.
 If you damage your boat or cause injuries or damages to someone else, you file a claim with your insurer asking them to pay for the damages.
 If the incident is covered, your insurer pays for the losses or injuries up to your coverage limits.

-Important note: One of the biggest myths about boat insurance is that you don’t need it because you're adequately covered under your home insurance policy.
-While your home's policy may provide some protection for a smaller boat while it's on your property, it won't offer the coverage you need on the water — especially if you're operating a powerboat.
+Important note: One of the biggest myths about boat insurance is that you don’t need it because you're adequately covered under your homeowners insurance policy.
+While your home's insurance policy may provide some protection for a smaller boat while it's on your property, it won't offer the coverage you need on the water.
+Learn more about what boat insurance covers.